a_sync.utils package

 • iterator (AsyncIterator[T]) – The async iterator to exhaust.

-• queue (Optional[asyncio.Queue]) – An optional queue where iterated items will be placed.
+• queue (Optional[asyncio.Queue]) – An optional queue-like object where iterated items will be placed.
+The queue should support the put_nowait method.
 If None, items are simply consumed.

 Return type: